Joséphine de Beauharnais, Empress of the French

 “The Emperor Napoleon in His Study at the Tuileries”, painted by Jacques-Louis David, 1812. source: Wikipedia

 Through those years of separation, Rose had several affairs and had become prominent in Parisian society.
-In 1795, she met her future husband, Napoleon Bonaparte, and quickly became his mistress.
-They became engaged in January 1796 and married on March 9, 1796, in Paris.
+In 1795, she met her future husband Napoleon Bonaparte, and quickly became his mistress.
+They became engaged in January 1796 and married on March 9, 1796 in Paris.
 It was Napoleon who began calling her Joséphine, the name with which history has remembered her.
 Two days after the wedding, Napoleon left to fight in Italy, leaving his new wife alone.
-She soon began an affair, with Hippolyte Charles, a lieutenant in the French forces.
+She soon began an affair with Hippolyte Charles, a lieutenant in the French forces.
 The affair lasted for several years until Napoleon threatened to divorce her, and she ended her relationship with Charles.

 The crowning of Empress Joséphine, from “The Consecration of the Emperor Napoleon I and Coronation of the Empress Joséphine in the Cathedral of Notre-Dame de Paris on 2 December 1804”, painted by Jacques-Louis David. source: Wikipedia

 In November 1799, Napoleon was named First Consul of the French Republic, and the couple took up residence at the Tuileries Palace.
 Five years later, on May 18, 1804, Joséphine became Empress of the French when her husband was elected Emperor.
-They were both crowned in a lavish coronation ceremony held at the Cathedral of Notre-Dame in Paris, on December 2, 1804.
+They were crowned in a lavish coronation ceremony held at the Cathedral of Notre-Dame in Paris, on December 2, 1804.

 painting by Andrea Appiani. source: Wikipedia